dancju/dancju.github.io/_posts/2019-01-30-dag-cryptocurrency.md

 This structure arises a problem.
 When two transactions conflict, and there's no partial order between them, it'd be hard to decide which one is valid and which one is not.
 In other words, it's hard to design a decentralised, deterministic, and self-governed mechanism to resolve double-spendings in such structure.
 In Bitcoin, the longest chain is valid while others are abandoned orphans.
 However, in a DAG, since there's no total order exists, you can hardly say transaction A is inferior to transaction B thus shall be abandoned.

 In IOTA, it's an authority called _coordinator_, [whose address is hard coded](https://github.com/iotaledger/iri/blob/bf402225942f790e056e04cd893141f802f7b90c/src/main/java/com/iota/iri/conf/BaseIotaConfig.java#L825), that is responsible for resolving all double-spendings.
 The coordinator referees which transaction is valid over others.
 Meanwhile, an attacker who knows the private key of the coordinator address can launch double-spending attacks at nearly zero cost.

+IOTA is the first DAG-based crypto with a major market cap.
+When they published their paper in 2017 I read it at first time.
+At the time I've been thinking about DAG crypto for a while.
+However, their paper didn't mention the only key problem I cared about, which is also the biggest focus of the Bitcoin whitepaper: how double spendings are resolved and how tamper resistance is assured.
+Now the truth has showed us an "elephant in the room" and why the IOTA team didn't want to talk about it.

 # Obyte